Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 ## Action to take on detecting a stall (R parameter)

+## Tabs {.tabset}

+### RRF 3.4 and later

+In RRF 3.4 and later, the R parameter can take the following values: 0 = no action (default), 1 = just report it, 2 or 3 = create an event.

 * Use R0 if you are configuring stall detection for sensorless homing only.
 * Use R1 when experimenting with the other parameters, so that you can see what effect they have during a print.
 If logging is enabled, stalls will be logged as well as reported.
+* In RRF v3.4 and later there is no longer a distinction between R2 and R3.
+Both cause an event to be created when the driver stalls.
+  * To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
+  * If file driver-stall.g is not found then the default action is to report it to the console and carry on.
+  * File rehome.g is no longer used.
+  * See the [Events](/User_manual/RepRapFirmware/Events) page for more detail.

+### RRF 3.3 and earlier

+In RRF 3.3 and earlier, the R parameter can take the following values: 0 = no action (default), 1 = just report it, 2 = pause print, 3 = pause print, execute /sys/rehome/.g, and resume print.

+* Use R0 if you are configuring stall detection for sensorless homing only.
+* Use R1 when experimenting with the other parameters, so that you can see what effect they have during a print.
+If logging is enabled, stalls will be logged as well as reported.
 * Use R2 when you have tuned stall detection and you want to pause the print automatically when a stall is detected.
 * Use R3  when you have tuned stall detection and you want to re-home and continue the print automatically. **You must have a rehome.g file in /sys on the SD card**, to instruct the printer on how you'd like to rehome.
 On a Cartesian or CoreXY printer, typically you would enable stall detection on just the X and Y motors, and re-home just the X and Y axes in rehome.g.

-**Note**: In RRF v3.4 and later there is no longer a distinction between R2 and R3; both cause an event to be created when the driver stalls.
-To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
-File rehome.g is no longer used.
-If file driver-stall.g is not found then the print is paused without running pause.g and the error is reported.

 # Sensorless Homing